USEPA/FASM-sensor-AQI-analysis/docs/README.md

 ## FASM-sensor-AQI-analysis/docs

 This folder contains the files that support the tutorial for this repository.
-These files create a tutorial that walks through the `template_for_sensor_vs_monitor.R` file in the `R` folder.
+These files create a tutorial that walks through the `template_for_sensor_vs_monitor.R` file in the `R` folder using the example sensor data from Clarity in the `data` folder.
+The `tutorial.Rmd` files knits into the `tutorial.html` file that links to the GitHub Pages website https://urban-bassoon-v9zkyqw.pages.github.io/ .
+The `index.html` file simply directs GitHub Pages to read the `tutorial.html` file for the website.
+The website has written instructions that accompany the steps taken through the `template_for_sensor_vs_monitor.R` file to generate the figures for the AQI category agreement analysis.

+None of the files in this folder require user input.
+Please visit https://urban-bassoon-v9zkyqw.pages.github.io/ to follow along with the tutorial while working through `template_for_sensor_vs_monitor.R` to complete the analysis.